 - Avianca LifeMiles.

 Interestingly it seems that Marriott is trying to keep these changes relatively quiet.
 Marriott isn't making the announcement public.
-Instead, members who have previously transferred points to the three airlines have received an email notifying them of the change.
+Instead, members who have previously transferred points to the four airlines have received an email notifying them of the change.

 Our Take